profclems/glab/README.md

-# GLab
+# GLab [Currently BETA]
-A custom Gitlab Cli tool written in Go (golang) to help work seamlessly with Gitlab from the command line.
+An open source custom Gitlab Cli tool written in Go (golang) to help work seamlessly with Gitlab from the command line.

+## Installation
+Download a binary suitable for your OS at https://github.com/profclems/glab/releases.

 ## Usage
   ```bash